lightning-js/blits/docs/router/basics.md

 - It will allow external sources (like operators and UIs) to link directly to a specific page in your app (i.e. the details page of a specific movie)
 - If dynamic routes are used, the App only loads what is needed, to keep memory usage low and the initial load time fast
-- Data provided in the URL hash can still be used to set initial state of the App
+- Data provided in the URL hash can still be used to set the initial state of the App

 ## Backtracking